It would be incredibly difficult for California to pull off a 'Calexit' and secede from the US

 The last time a state seceded from the US, it was the 1860s and a civil war broke out.

-Still, history hasn’t stopped a small group of Californians from pursuing a breakaway from the union in the wake of President Donald Trump’s rise to office.
+Still, history hasn’t stopped a small group of Californians from pursuing a breakaway from the union in the wake of a Donald Trump presidency.
+They’re calling the movement “Calexit.”

-Since the election, the “Calexit” movement has grown from a hashtag trending on social media to a legitimate campaign for California’s independence.
-Secession backers are now collecting voter signatures to get a measure on the 2019 state ballot which, if passed, would help clear a path for legal secession.

-Reuters/Ipsos in a recent poll want the state to leave the US.
-Still, the event of a Brexit-like secession remains unlikely.
+The two campaigns — one established long before Election Day (the Yes California Independence Campaign) and one nascent group backed by well-known angel investor Shervin Pishevar — have attracted an overnight social media following in response to the president-elect.
+Both parties aim to make California an independent nation.

-Many opponents have taken to Twitter to remind Calexit backers that Texas already tried to secede in the past — and failed miserably.
+Many opponents have taken to Twitter to express that the Calexit backers are forgetting one other thing that Texas already tried and failed miserably.

-Texas has attempted a “Texit” time and time again.
-Residents of the Lone Star State passed resolutions calling for a vote on secession recent as March 2016.

-“There’s no legal path to secession,” Cynthia Nicoletti, an associate professor of law at University of Virginia School of Law and author of the upcoming book, “The Treason Trial of Jefferson Davis: Secession in the Aftermath of the Civil War,” told Business Insider last year.

 If Texas tried secession and failed, what makes anyone think #Calexit is going to be any more successful?
 The government will block it.